Do you have a 2021 IT business plan?

 It’s hard to make an IT business plan if you don’t know what you currently have.

 Make a list of all the technology components that your small business currently uses.
 Then, make note of whether you own or lease the item.
 Also, make sure you list how old the item is and whether it is under warranty.

 4. Conduct a cost-benefit analysis.

-Before you make a purchasing decision for 2020, you should conduct a cost-benefit analysis (CBA) on technology-based equipment and services.
+Before you make a purchasing decision for 2021, you should conduct a cost-benefit analysis (CBA) on your technology-based equipment and services.
 The goal of a CBA is to determine the payback or break-even point of any investment over a period of time.

-Next, assign a realistic cost estimate to figure out the annual beneficial value.
-Some tech-based equipment, like servers, may take longer to reach a payback.
+- Next, assign a realistic cost estimate to figure out the annual beneficial value.
+Some tech-based equipment, like servers, may take longer to reach payback.

 The point of CBA is to see if any technology is causing you pain points.
 For example, it may be more expensive to keep an old server alive than it is to just buy a new one.

 5. Have a COVID-19 Section in your IT plan.